17cupsofcoffee/tetra-www/src/tutorial/01-creating-a-project.md

 # Creating a Project

+First, you'll need to make sure your development environment is set up properly.
+There's three things that need to be installed on your machine in order to successfully compile a Tetra project:

+* The latest stable version of Rust
+* The SDL2 development libraries
+* The ALSA development libraries (only required on Linux)

+There's instructions on how to set these up on the '[Installation](../installation.md)' page, so make sure you've followed through those steps before continuing!

-First, make sure you've followed through the instructions on the '[Installation](../installation.md)' page to set up your development environment.
-Then, open a terminal and run the following command to create a new Cargo project:
+With that out of the way, we're now ready to get started on our first game!
+Open a terminal and run the following command to create a new Cargo project:

 ```bash
 cargo new --bin pong